-A survey that shows how much energy is used in a home or other building.
-It helps identify inefficiences and ways to use less energy.
+An energy audit is a survey that shows how much energy is used in a home or other building.
+It helps identify inefficiencies and ways to use less energy.
 A home energy audit will pinpoint where a house is losing energy, determine the efficiency of the home's heating and cooling systems, and may point to ways to conserve hot water and electricity.
 You can carry out a simple energy audit yourself, or have a professional energy auditor perform a more thorough one.

 DIY home energy auditWith a simple but diligent walk-through, you can spot many problems in any type of house.
 When auditing your home, keep a checklist of areas you have inspected and problems you found.
 This will help you prioritize your energy efficiency upgrades.

 Locating air leaksFirst, make a list of obvious air leaks (drafts).
 The potential energy savings from reducing drafts in a home may range from 5 to 30% per year, and the home is generally much more comfortable afterward.
 Check for indoor air leaks, such as gaps along the baseboard or edge of the flooring and at junctures of the walls and ceiling.
 Check to see if air can flow through these places:

 Inspect windows and doors for air leaks.
 See if you can rattle them, since movement means possible air leaks.
 If you can see daylight around a door or window frame, then the door or window leaks.
 You can usually seal these leaks by caulking or weather stripping them.
 Check the storm doors and windows to see if they fit and are not broken.
 You may also wish to consider replacing your old windows and doors with newer, high-performance ones.
 If new factory-made doors or windows are too costly, you can install low-cost plastic sheets over the windows.

 If you are having difficulty locating leaks, you may want to conduct a basic building pressurization test:

 On the outside of your house, inspect all areas where two different building materials meet, including: